sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

 Useful Common Properties & Abilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The properties mentioned below are common to both unit and composite type objects.
+The properties mentioned below are common to both unit and container type objects.

 - **Immutable:** All the datatypes are immutable i.e. they cannot be modified once initialized.
 This is to prevent any unexpected behaviour caused due to